mjanjic01/vsc-ember-generator/README.md

 Ember component generator contextual menu

-Disclaimer: this is a codebase-specific extension, it will be modified and published in the future.
-But it's still useable now :)

 ## Features

 This extension adds options for generating Ember components and helpers to the contextual menu in the VS Code file explorer.